nuki-io/nuki-cli/README.md

 ### blecommands

 Contains the command structs that are used to communicate with smartlocks.
 Every command has its own struct with adequate Go datatypes, like mapping datetime structures or adding enums.
+It also handles message encryption and decryption.

 If you just want to communicate with a device and want to implement all flow and error handling by yourself, this is the package you need.